 - The company provides online services or makes sales of digital goods.

-- The business received a “nexus questionnaire” or received audit or tax notices from any state where it is not currently registered for sales/use taxes.
+- The business received a “nexus questionnaire” or received an audit or tax notices from any state where it is not currently registered for sales/use taxes.

 In today’s marketplace, your business is more likely to operate in multiple states.
 Having a national presence generates significant challenges for your state, county, and local tax law compliance.
 A nexus study would need to be performed in order to gain a better understanding of your potential liability.